Gender in youth sports in the United States: Gender and sports opportunities

 Girls' sports have been defined and shaped by "men's values, men's understanding of the world, and men's experiences-all of which suppress the development and expression of female values" (Blinde, 1989).
 The history and evolution of gendered sports substantiates this statement and provides evidence of gender bias in sports as well as sport culture created and sustained to maintain that bias.
 Girls have had to adapt within the established male model.
 Boys continue to receive the bulk of sport participation opportunities, scholarships, and access to better coaching (Everhart and Pemberton, 2001).
 These gains for boys has resulted in the loss of women's sport culture, therefore merging female sports model into the existing male sport model.
 The ability for girls to play has led to the reduction of female sport administrative leadership and female coaches.

+Discrimination against trans youth in sports

+With the passage of Executive Order 14201, many high school and college sports organizations have decided to bar transgender youth (particularly trans girls and other AMAB individuals) from competing in teams congruent with their real genders.
+This has effectively blocked thousands of children and young adults from the career opportunities associated with professional sports, as well as the friendship building and camaraderie of participation in high school athletics.

+Anti-trans policies worldwide have also led to scrutiny and harassment of cisgender women and girls, and particularly cis women of color, if they're not perceived as "feminine enough", such as the harassment faced by Imane Khelif at the 2024 Summer Olympics.

 Adult gender in youth sports

 Statistics

 The gendered participation in youth sports is seen not only by the separating of boys and girls, but also in the roles of the adults who are contributing to the teams as volunteers.
 Messner and Bozada-Deas studied yearbooks from a group of 538 youth baseball and softball teams and 1,490 from the American Youth Soccer Organization (AYSO) in 1999 to 2007.
 Only 13.4% of the teams had women coaches on the soccer team and only 5.9% of the team's management in baseball and softball were women.
 There are slots reserved just for team parents, whose sole duty is to take care of snacks, make phone calls to organize team events, hold fundraising, and providing support for the team players, majority women.
 Men holding the title of team parent is non-existent.